 The Board is committed to promoting an ethical culture to enhance the standard of corporate governance of the Company.
-Towards this aim, the Board has adopted a Directors' Code of Ethics ("Code"), which outlines the standards of ethical behaviour which Directors should possess in discharging their duties and responsibilities.
-The Company has also adopted the Guidelines on the Code of Conduct for the General Insurance Industry for guidance of its employees.
+Towards this aim, the Board has adopted a Directors' Code of Ethics, which outlines the standards of ethical behaviour which Directors should possess in discharging their duties and responsibilities.

+To advocate a strong culture of professionalism and ethics across the Company, the Company has also established a Code of Ethical Conduct for its employees during the financial year.
+The Code outlines the ethical principles and standards of professional conduct that are to be abide by all employees.
 In addition, expectations of employee conduct to maintain high moral and ethical standards are included in the Employee Handbook and embedded in the policies, procedures and practices of the Company.

-In addition, the Company has implemented an Anti-Corruption Programme in accordance with the Guidelines on Adequate Procedures issued pursuant to Section 17A(5) of the Malaysian Anti-Corruption Commission Act 2009 (Amendment 2018).
+The Company has also implemented an Anti-Corruption Programme in accordance with the Guidelines on Adequate Procedures issued pursuant to Section 17A(5) of the Malaysian Anti-Corruption Commission Act 2009 (Amendment 2018).
 The Anti-Corruption Programme comprises policies, procedures, controls, training and communication to establish the necessary adequate procedures to prevent and/or reduce the risk of corruption.
-Some of the key policies developed included the Statement on Integrity, Anti-Corruption Policy, Conflicts of Interest Policy, and Whistleblowing Policy and Procedures; and Due Diligence Policy.
+Some of the key policies developed included the Statement on Integrity, Anti-Corruption Policy, Conflicts of Interest Policy, Whistleblowing Policy and Procedures, and Due Diligence Policy.